Welcome to David Clarke's home page.

 I was a post-doctoral fellow at the NCSA (U. Illinois) from 1988–1992 under Mike Norman, and a post-doctoral research associate at the Harvard-Smithsonian CfA from 1992–1993 under Ramesh Narayan.

-In 1993, I was appointed an assistant professor at Saint Mary's University, promoted to associate professor in 1995, gained tenure in 1996, and promoted again to full professor in 2003.
-During my 2000–2001 sabbatical leave, I was appointed astronome invité at l'observatoire de Grenoble.
+In 1993, I was appointed an assistant professor at Saint Mary's University, promoted to associate professor in 1995, gained tenure in 1996, and promoted to full professor in 2003.
+I organised a significant international conference, the '12th Kingston meeting': Computational Astrophysics in 1996, co-founded the Institute for Computational Astro- physics at SMU in 2002, and was a co-founder of the Atlantic Computational Excellence Network (ACEnet) in 2004.
+During my first sabbatical leave in 2000–2001 , I was appointed astronome invité at l'observatoire de Grenoble.
+My tenure at Saint Mary's ended upon my retirement in September, 2023.
 You can view my CV here.

 Family

 I went to the U.S. in 1984 single, came home in 1993 with a family.
-My wife now of 25 years, Jodi Asbell-Clarke, hails from North Haven, CT and is currently a senior science curriculum developer at a non-profit in Cambridge MA.
-My son, Dane, born in Albuquerque NM in 1989, is a graphic artist (check out his webpage!) in a small but growing firm in Halifax.
-My daughter, Alison, born in Urbana IL in 1992, is an undergraduate in political science at the University of Guelph.
+My wife of 37 years (as of Oct.
+2024), Jodi Asbell-Clarke, hails from North Haven, CT and is currently a senior science curriculum developer at a non-profit educational institute in Cambridge MA.
+My son, Dane, born in Albuquerque NM in 1989, received his BIT from Carleton/Algonquin in 2011 and is a graphic artist.
+My daughter, Alison, born in Urbana IL in 1992, completed her political science degree from the University of Guelph in 2014 and is currently the Atlantic Organiser for a major federal political party.
+Both live in Halifax.

 Whimsy

-I offer here a few snippets of "pre-historic" comedy, all from well before most of our students were born!
-They're timeless, they're clean, and they're fun; enjoy!
+I offer here a few snippets of "pre-historic" comedy, all from well before the arrival of Gen-Z and most of the Millennials!
+They're timeless, they're clean (if not entirely "woke"), and they're fun; enjoy!

 My favourite comic of all time, Dennis Wolfberg died in 1994 at the age of 48.
 If you have 27 minutes and can tolerate a few split sides, indulge yourself with these three You-Tube links.